OfficeDev/Microsoft-Teams-Samples/samples/graph-channel-lifecycle/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample illustrates how you can use Graph API Channel Life Cycle to call Graph APIs through teams tab.
+description: This sample demonstrates how to manage the lifecycle of channels in Microsoft Teams using the Graph API with Node.js.
 products:
 - office-teams
 - office